Check your publishing platform for the latest technical specifications.

 Select your cover image with care.

-If you’re using a photo you took, make sure you obey privacy laws, and there’s nothing in the photo that is licensed to another company.
+If you’re using a photo you took, make sure you obey privacy laws and there’s nothing in the photo is licensed to another company.
 An example would be an object or clothing with a prominent logo or trademark.
 Any individuals in the image should grant you written permission to avoid legal issues in the future.
 A standard release form covers most scenarios.